artefactual/archivematica-docs/admin-manual/installation/installation.rst

 by your system.
 Exact procedures for updating will depend on your local installation.
 At a minimum you should make backups of:

-* the storage service sqlite database
+* The Storage Service sqlite database
-* the dashboard mysql database
+* The dashboard mysql database

 A simple example of backing up these two databases: